Teaching fellow and Tutor

 She left full-time academia, having established a media company which focused on short documentaries and new talent.
 From 2000-2010, she continued to publish academic articles and co-edited a Scottish Text Society volume which presented the two ballad manuscripts of Amelia and Jane Harris in parallel for the the first time, as well as editing and contributing to non-academic publications and guides.

-She is part of the Reiving and Bereaving group, which promotes traditional ballads and the associated culture and history, and is currently Secretary of the Traditional Cosmology Society
+She is part of the Reiving and Bereaving group, which promotes traditional ballads and the associated culture and history, and was Secretary of the Traditional Cosmology Society for many years.

 Dr McAlpine’s primary field of interest is in the social history and belief systems presented in traditional Scottish ballads, with a current focus on those containing accounts of reiving along the Anglo-Scottish Border.
 This includes aspects of landscape and memory, history and early fieldworking accounts.
 She is also committed to developing outreach projects, online and in real-time, which promote traditional ballads.

 Current research interestsShe is currently developing outreach projects, and in addition, continues her interest in the presentation of history in specific traditional ballads.
 She is also investigating the forms of storytelling, forms of identity, and recounting information within a modern form of community, specifically that of guilds in MMOs.